vkpankov/oneshotobjectdetection/README.md

 | OWL-VIT image q  |            | **41.8** |            |           | 27.3% (**42.%***) | 40.6               |
 | OWL-VIT text q   |            |      |            |           | **33.7%**         | **62.8**     |

+Queries is cropped from validation part of logs/pipelines datasets.
+Tested on other part

 *(16.4 and 42.4): fixed query image (with better quality than cropped from dataset)